stochasticai/xTuring/README.md

 ```

-You can check the  [Llama LoRA INT4 working example](examples/int4_finetuning/LLaMA_lora_int4.ipynb) file to see how it works.
+An exploration of the [Llama LoRA INT4 working example](examples/int4_finetuning/LLaMA_lora_int4.ipynb) is recommended for an understanding of its application.

-Also, you can check the  [GenericModel working example](examples/generic/generic_model.py) repository to see how it works.
+For an extended insight, consider examining the [GenericModel working example](examples/generic/generic_model.py) available in the repository.

 <br>